kevingiribuela/GyG/README.md

 # GyG repository
 ## What you'll find in this repository?
-This repository was made with the purpose of work in differents projects at the same time.
-On the other hand, the MAIN purporse of this repository lies on old experience as student...
+This repository was made with the purpose of work in different projects at the same time.
+On the other hand, the MAIN purpose of this repository lies on old experience as student...

 So, if you think that there's something wrong in the code/documentation probably is wrong.